Selenium: Nutritional sources of selenium

-Dietary selenium comes from meat, nuts, cereals and mushrooms.
-Brazil nuts are the richest dietary source (though this is soil-dependent, since the Brazil nut does not require high levels of the element for its own needs).
+Dietary selenium comes from meat, nuts, cereals, and mushrooms.
+Brazil nuts are the richest dietary source (though this is soil-dependent since the Brazil nut does not require high levels of the element for its own needs).

-The US Recommended Dietary Allowance (RDA) of selenium for teenagers and adults is 55 µg/day.
-Selenium as a dietary supplement is available in many forms, including multi-vitamins/mineral supplements, which typically contain 55 or 70 µg/serving.
-Selenium-specific supplements typically contain either 100 or 200 µg/serving.

-In June 2015, the US Food and Drug Administration (FDA) published its final rule establishing the requirement of minimum and maximum levels of selenium in infant formula.
+The US Recommended Dietary Allowance (RDA) of selenium for teenagers and adults is 55 μg/day.
+Selenium as a dietary supplement is available in many forms, including multi-vitamins/mineral supplements, which typically contain 55 or 70 μg/serving.
+Selenium-specific supplements typically contain either 100 or 200 μg/serving.
+In June 2015, the US Food and Drug Administration (FDA) published its final rule establishing a requirement for minimum and maximum levels of selenium in infant formula.

-The selenium content in the human body is believed to be in the 13–20 mg range.

-Indicator plant species

-Certain species of plants are considered indicators of high selenium content of the soil because they require high levels of selenium to thrive.
-The main selenium indicator plants are Astragalus species (including some locoweeds), prince's plume (Stanleya sp.), woody asters (Xylorhiza sp.), and false goldenweed (Oonopsis sp.)